 - Senior academic administrator

-- Refers to individuals at the level of dean, chancellor, and above, including the senior vice president for academic affairs and provost.
+- Refers to individuals at the level of dean, chancellor, and above, including the Executive vice president and provost.

 - Refers to the chief academic officer of the university.